mufeili/Deep_Learning_Exercises/README.md

 # Deep_Learning_Exercises
-Implementation of Algorithms in Deep Learning in Python 3
+Implementation of Algorithms in Deep Learning in Python 3 and numpy